 3. Operate a “whole pupil, whole school” approach to the management and provision of support for special educational needs.

-4. Provide a Special Educational Needs Co-ordinator (SENCO) who will work with the SEN Inclusion Policy.
+4. Provide a Special Educational Needs Co-ordinator (SENC0) who will work with the SEN Inclusion Policy.

 5. To provide support and advice for all staff working with special educational needs pupils.

 6. Ensure implementation of Government and LEA inclusion recommendations.

 7. Ensure any discrimination or prejudice is eradicated.